turingschool/career-development-curriculum-site/module_one/mod1_week1.md

  * What do you receive compliments for?

 ### Using the Pairin Survey
+If you're having trouble identifying your strengths, your Pairin survey results might be able to help you.
+Pairin is a tool that gives you insight into 102 **coachable** and **changeable** professional skills ranging from citizenship to empathy to self awareness.
+The results from your survey will help you to identify some of your strengths and potential areas for growth.

+Your results show you top 4 qualities:

+1. Top Thinking Style
+2. Most Intense Driver
+3. Highest EQ Competency
+4. Leading Virtue Class

+Check out the [Pairin Qualities Overview](https://github.com/turingschool/career-development-curriculum/blob/master/files/Pairin%20Top%20Qualities%20Overview.pdf) for additional information on each type of quality.

+If you would like more information on your Pairin results, please reach out to Allison on Slack: @allison_reu_singer

 ## Action Items (10-15 mins)
 1. Read through your Pairin Top 4 results <a name="action"></a>